-RoboCop is one of the ZX Spectrums most well remembered and loved titles.
+RoboCop is one of the ZX Spectrum’s most well-remembered and loved titles.
 Released midway into the Spectrums life and at possibly its peak in 1988 by Ocean Software, RoboCop gave Speccy users everything they could possibly have asked for, and then some.

-Featuring some of the smoothest scrolling and character animations you will find on the Spectrum, RoboCop follows it’s arcade big brother closely in terms of playing through a mix of side scrolling levels where you are single handed taking on the bad guys, along with mini games which reference the original film.
+Featuring some of the smoothest scrolling and character animations you will find on the Spectrum, RoboCop follows its arcade big brother closely in terms of playing through a mix of side-scrolling levels where you are single-handed taking on the bad guys, along with mini-games which reference the original film.

-The game loosely follows the film where you play as RoboCop, who previously was Alex Murphy, a Detroit cop gunned down by a local gang who were being pursued by Murphy and his partner.
+The game loosely follows the film where you play RoboCop, who previously was Alex Murphy, a Detroit cop gunned down by a local gang who was being pursued by Murphy and his partner.
 Murphy is then transformed into RoboCop, a human cyborg designed to be the ultimate ‘cop’.

 The level design and game mechanics work really well, with RoboCop being able to shoot, crouch, punch and aim diagonally to shoot enemies on different levels.
 You do have to be careful with your ammo though as it is very easy to find yourself without any bullets and can then only punch enemies, which is almost certain death!

-The mini games between levels are taken straight from the film, the first is where RoboCop has to rescue a woman being held at knifepoint, making sure you do not shoot her in the process, another where you are matching criminals faces to id them, then the final showdown with Dick Jones which is another first person target challenge, being sure to shoot Dick Jones and not the ‘old man’.
+The mini-games between levels are taken straight from the film, the first is where RoboCop has to rescue a woman being held at knifepoint, making sure you do not shoot her in the process, another where you are matching criminals’ faces to id them, then the final showdown with Dick Jones which is another first-person target challenge, being sure to shoot Dick Jones and not the ‘old man’.

 It is actually not that hard to complete (although on this replay I did find it harder than I did when I played it originally!), but it is a game that has replay enjoyment to be had, both from a nostalgic point of view and just with it being a very solid title.